 What Is the Standard Manuscript Format?

 Many publishers expect submissions to use a standard manuscript format.
-As a proofreader or editor, knowing what the standard format requires will allow you to better help your clients.
+As a proofreader or an editor, knowing what the standard format requires will allow you to better help your clients.

 Read on to find out what the standard manuscript format is and when it should be used.

-The standard manuscript format refers to a set of common conventions for formatting a manuscript before submitting it to an agent or publisher.
+The standard manuscript format refers to a set of common conventions for formatting a manuscript before submitting it to an agent or a publisher.

 As an editor, you may be asked to check that a manuscript meets these conventions before it is submitted or even help your client prepare the manuscript itself.